 Due to the prevalence of nail fungus, one out of every 10 people reading this will be suffering from nail fungus.

-Those who have or have had it know it’s extremely hard to get rid of.
+Those who have or have had it know it’s extremely hard to get rid of, and it can spread easily!

 If you are among the 10% of the population (and up to 50% of those over 70) currently battling a nail fungal infection, the last thing you want to do is spread it to other nails!
 Nor do you want to re-infect your nails after you’ve spent months trying to get rid of nail fungus.